AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/analytics.md

 Now you will create a rule to fire the Analytics beacon, which will send the [!UICONTROL Page Name] variable set in the extension configuration.

-You have already created an "All Pages - Library Loaded" rule in the [Add a Data Element, a Rule and a Library](launch-data-elements-rules.md) lesson of this tutorial, which is triggered on every page when the Launch library loads.
+You have already created an "All Pages - Library Loaded" rule in the XXX lesson of this tutorial, which is triggered on every page when the Launch library loads.
 You *could* use this rule for Analytics as well, however this setup requires all data layer attributes used in the Analytics beacon to be defined before the Launch embed codes.
 To allow more flexibility with the data collection, you will create a new "all pages" rule triggered on DOM Ready to fire the Analytics beacon.

 **To Send the Page View Beacon**